kyverno/website/content/en/docs/Writing policies/match-exclude.md

 * `networking.k8s.io/v1/NetworkPolicy`
 * `crd.antrea.io/v1alpha1/NetworkPolicy`

-Wildcards are supported with the following formats:
+Wildcards are supported with the following formats when used in the `resources.kinds` field:

 * `Group/*/Kind`
 * `Group/*/*`